hottek/ase/README.md

 - Uses Java 16

 ## Usage
-Make sure Maven is installed on your system.
+Make sure Maven and Java is installed on your system.
 `$ mvn onejar:one-jar` produces an executable jar file in the `/target`-folder.